Dgies1/ASCENDS/README.md

 ![](./logo/correlation_analysis.png)

 After a file was loaded, the 'All Columns' module allows you to choose what input and output variables for your model.
 You can perform correlation analysis between the selected input and output columns using the 'Correlation Analysis' module.
+All categorical columns must first have an encoding selected before analyzing.
+Otherwise, the label will say "String" in red and you will not be able to proceed.
 Once you are ready to proceed, click 'Go to ML' button to move on the machine learning test module.

 ![](./logo/ml_testing.png)
 Within the ML tab, you can test various ML algorithms such as random forest, neural network, nearest neighbors, etc, and compare their accuracy.
 You can use either use a default hyper parameter setting or load a custom hyperparameter file for further optimization.
 For later prediction, you can save your trained model and it can be used later either with command-line interface or web-based GUI.